Television in the Philippines: Weekdays

 Around 10:45 p.m., 11 p.m., or 11:30 p.m., they start to air late-night newscasts, which air for 30 to 45 minutes.
 Formerly, they aired weekly current/public affairs programs after late-night newscasts, but now these only air during weekends; they were replaced by K-dramas or religious programs.
-During the 2000s to 2010s they aired late-night programs like Walang Tulugan with the Master Showman (GMA); The Medyo Late Night Show with Jojo A. (RJTV/Q/TV5/GMA/PTV); Games Uplate Live, Music Uplate Live, O Shopping (ABS-CBN).
+During the 2000s to 2010s, they aired late-night programs like Walang Tulugan with the Master Showman, The Medyo Late Night Show with Jojo A., Games Uplate Live, Music Uplate Live, and O Shopping.
 These programs ran from around 12:00 a.m. to 2:00 a.m.

 Formerly, stations also aired weekly primetime programs, whether they be comedy, drama, or horror.
 These also included foreign series, cartoons, and anime.
-The programs used to air between 8:00 p.m. and 11:00 p.m., but the usage was stopped sometime between August 28, 2006, for ABS-CBN and April 12, 2010, for GMA due to the competition for higher ratings in primetime.
-From the 1990s to 2001, they also used to air weekly foreign cartoons and anime targeted to children 12 years old and below on their evening timeslots.
-These shows included the likes of Pokémon (GMA); The Simpsons (RPN), Dragon Ball (RPN); The Real Ghostbusters (ABS-CBN), Teenage Mutant Ninja Turtles (ABS-CBN), Batman: The Animated Series (ABS-CBN), Beast Wars: Transformers (ABS-CBN), and Digimon (ABS-CBN).
+The programs used to air between 7:00 p.m. and 11:00 p.m., but usage was stopped sometime between August 28, 2006, for ABS-CBN and January 3, 2008, for GMA due to competition for higher ratings in primetime.
+Ok Fine ‘To Ang Gusto Nyo was the last weekly primetime program to air on ABS-CBN, which aired until August 21, 2006, while the first incarnation of Magpakailanman ended on December 27, 2007.
+Bubble Gang was the last weekly primetime program to air until moving to Sunday on July 9, 2023.
+From the 1990s to 2001, they also used to air weekly foreign cartoons and anime targeted to children 12 years old and below in their evening timeslots.
+These shows included the likes of Pokémon, The Simpsons, Dragon Ball, The Real Ghostbusters, Teenage Mutant Ninja Turtles, Batman: The Animated Series, Beast Wars: Transformers, and Digimon.